 Unless you’re the kind of one who rigorously reads the documentation for each update, or browses by many convention papers, you won’t be aware of the hidden superpowers now you can use.

 With Version 9, SAS added a 3rd “modifier” argument to the COMPRESS function– and it could do some superb things:

 Compress Function in SAS with the third Argument

-Most SAS programmers first learn COMPRESS function when they need to take away extraneous spaces or different troublesome characters from strings.
+Most SAS programmers first learn the COMPRESS function when they need to take away extraneous spaces or different troublesome characters from strings.